liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 forks off an existing branch or just continues a linear history.
 If there are several parent versions, we have a merge commit.

+Example: If a new versionable content object has been created by the user, the front-end first posts an IDAG.
+The IDAG works a little like an IPool in that it allows posting versions to it.
+The front-end will then simply post the initial version into the IDAG with an empty predecessor version list.

+IDAG content objects may also implement the IPool property sheet for containing further IDAG content objects for sub-structures of structured versionable content types.
+Example: A document may consist of a title, description, and a list of references to sections.
+There is a DAG for each document and each such dag contains one DAG for each section that occurs in any version of the document.
+Section refs in the document object point to specific versions in those DAGs.

 When posting updates to nested sub-structures, the front-end must decide for which parent objects it wants to trigger an update.
-To stay in the example above: If we have a document with two paragraphs, and update a paragraph, the post request must contain both the parent version(s) of the paragraph, but also the parent version(s) of the document that it is supposed to update.
+To stay in the example above: If we have a document with two sections, and update a section, the post request must contain both the parent version(s) of the section, but also the parent version(s) of the document that it is supposed to update.

 To see why, consider the following situation::